Quantum-Accelerators/quacc/docs/src/dev/contributing.md

 In general, please try to keep the code style consistent when possible.
 There are two main things to consider:

 1. Functions should be lowercase and with underscores.
-Classes should be in CamelCase and constructed using a {obj}`@dataclass` decorator.
+Classes should be in CamelCase and constructed using a {obj}`@dataclass` decorator where possible.

 2. All Python code should be formatted with [isort](https://github.com/PyCQA/isort) and then [black](https://github.com/psf/black), although this will be corrected automatically when merged.